hazemessam/dawiny-backend/README.md

-# Teriaq
+# Dawiny Backend
-Teriaq is a healthcare mobile app that connects patients, doctors, and nurses with each other.
+Dawiny is a healthcare mobile app that connects patients, doctors, and nurses with each other.

 ## Table of Content
 - [Tech Stack](#tech-stack)